gridsuite/aggregator/README.md

 [INFO] Study Server                                                       [jar]
 ```

+### Faster Multithreaded compile (useful for the long subsequent commands)

+add `-T 2.0C` (optionally adjust the number of threads) to the mvn command line flags to build in parallel.
+This has the downside of interleaving the output of all builds.
+An alternative is to use `mvnd` which displays
+an interactive progress and dumps all the build logs at the end in the correct order and has `-T2.0C` on by default and starts faster.

 ### Full java recompile for one project and dependencies
 A full java recompile for all dependent libs for one project can be done like this (adapt version numbers to match current versions in source poms)
 ```